 Proof of English Proficiency

-Students have several options to demonstrate English Proficiency.
+Students have several options to demonstrate the four domains (reading, writing, speaking and listening) of English Proficiency:

 ELSP Admissions Requirements